SouchenOu/containers_explanation/README.md

 In the standard default allocator, the block of storage is allocated using ::operator new one or more times, and throws bad_alloc if it cannot allocate the total amount of storage requested.

+4 - deallocate() :

+                      void deallocate (pointer p, size_type n);

+Releases a block of storage previously allocated with member allocate and not yet released.

+The elements in the array are not destroyed by a call to this member function.

+In the default allocator, the block of storage is at some point deallocated using ::operator delete (either during the function call, or later).

 some resources:
  -------------